MrAtiF/cinderella/README.md

 This folder contains styles for pages designed using the **old** TradeGecko style guide.
 All CSS files within this folder should be compiled and uploaded in Hubspot as the `Primary CSS File`.

 ### styles-new
 This folder contains styles for pages designed using the **2016** TradeGecko style guide.
-All CSS files within this folder should be compiled and uploaded in Hubspot's Design Manager as `tg-compiled-new.css`
+All CSS files within this folder should be compiled and uploaded in Hubspot's Design Manager as `../css/tg-compiled-new.css`

 ### How to compile: